This quote has no x words in it, but it carries the idea behind this post: xenophobia.

 Uncertainty and fear and ignorance about immigrants, about people who are different, has a history as old as our Nation.

-In much of the Western world, who would actually admit now, except perhaps with intimates or in private thoughts, having this kind of fear or hatred?
+In much of the Western world, who would actually admit now having this kind of fear or hatred?
+Maybe, one could with people he trusts.
+Or, perhaps in private thoughts.
 It’s so uncool.
 You would risk being feared or even hated yourself.

 It chills me to the bone that a whole country could so hate a race/tribe/group as to annihilate them.
 I live in a time and a place in which that kind of mass hatred is not allowed.
 Woefully, it still exists in countries where, as recent as this century, they have carried out genocide.